-“Can I get a credit card in my child’s name?” is an excellent question to ponder, and the answer is a definite “yes.”
+With that being said, the short answer is yes.
 However, there are plenty of potential upsides and downsides to consider.
-Some of them depend on your unique situation and your kid’s personality, but you should consider each of the pros and cons and how they might apply to you.
+Some of them depend on your unique situation and your kid’s personality, but you should consider each of the pros and cons and how they might apply to you before jumping in.

 Benefits of giving your child a credit card

 You may be wondering why you should get a child credit card in the first place, but there are plenty of potential benefits to consider:

 While not all credit issuers report authorized user activity to the credit bureaus, there’s a good chance adding your child as an authorized user on your credit card could help them build a valuable credit history they’ll need later in life.
 Having some credit history under their belts can help young adults work toward qualifying for their first credit card as well as for student loans or even a mortgage over time.

 Having a credit card of their own can help children learn that their actions have consequences.
 If they charge a purchase to their card, they’ll have to repay what they owe over time.
 And if they spend more than they planned, they’ll learn to understand that, eventually, the bill always comes due.

 Credit for emergencies

 Children with credit cards also have a valuable tool they can use in an emergency.
 A credit card for a child under 18 can be immensely helpful if, for example, your kid is away from home and needs supplies or your teenager needs to fill their car up with gas when they might otherwise run out.

 Drawbacks of giving your child a credit card